Teaching Philosophy

 The Art of Authentic Teaching

 Beyond technical skills, I immerse students in the broader visual arts—films, contemporary culture, art history, and creative discourse.
-I use parables, anecdotes, and the lives of trailblazing artists to make a case for creativity and the necessity of authentic expression.
-Many students in creative fields hesitate to trust their intuition.
-I see it as my role to encourage them to do so.
+I use parables, anecdotes, and the lives of trailblazing artists to show why creativity matters and why authentic expression is necessary.

-Beyond technical skills, I immerse students in the broader visual arts—films, contemporary culture, art history, and creative discourse.
-I use parables, anecdotes, and the lives of trailblazing artists to make a case for creativity and the necessity of authentic expression.
 Many students in creative fields hesitate to trust their intuition.
 I see it as my role to encourage them to do so.

 My journey as an educator is shaped by pivotal moments—mentors who inspired me, classrooms that challenged me, and my own transition from India to Canada in 2018.
 As a Graduate Teaching and Research Assistant at the University of Windsor, I navigated cultural differences and the nuances of teaching in diverse classrooms.
 I soon realized that while North American universities are multicultural, film and media arts curricula often do not reflect that diversity.
 This realization pushed me to integrate Eastern and Western creative traditions into my teaching.